pickyourtrail_logo

 Did you know Spain is the third country with the most UNESCO World Heritage sites?
 Spain is bombarded with UNESCO sites.
 Till now, you’ve read all the popular Spain tour guides, and you’re quickly drawing up an itinerary for your dream vacation, complete with the most photogenic spots and old-fashioned eateries that are highly acclaimed by the locals.
 World Heritage sites are exceptional with historical, cultural, or scientific value venues, and UNESCO grants the distinction.
 These sites are there to preserve and protect their heritage value.

 UNESCO sites have a unique way of attracting tourists, different from the normal tourist sites in Spain.
-They add a special meaning to the landscapes making these UNESCO sites breathtaking in every way.
-These UNESCO World Heritage Sites in Spain involve some of the Iberian Peninsula’s most antique villages and old towns.
-Cobblestoned Romanesque streets and spectacular architecture will make you awe.
-Other Spanish heritage sites that are a little offbeat include Altamira and cave paintings that go way back to the Palaeolithic age.
+They add a special meaning to the landscapes, making these UNESCO sites breathtaking in every way.
+Experience the magic of Spain’s UNESCO World Heritage Sites with our exclusive honeymoon packages and vacation packages.
+These sites involve some of the Iberian Peninsula’s most antique villages and old towns, where cobblestoned Romanesque streets and spectacular architecture will leave you in awe.
+Other Spanish heritage sites, a little offbeat, include Altamira and cave paintings dating back to the Palaeolithic age.

 Also Read: 5 Best UNESCO World Heritage Sites to Visit in Spain